sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 between genotype and phenotype.
 This is typically done using a statistical software package, such as PLINK.

-## Binary file format
+## Binary PED files

 Binary file formats are an alternative to the text-based PED/MAP file formats commonly used in GWAS.
-Binary file formats offer several advantages over text-based file formats, including faster loading times, reduced storage space requirements, and improved data compression.
+Binary formats offer several advantages over text-based file formats, including faster loading times, reduced storage space requirements, and improved data compression.
+Binary files contain extended map file (a.bim) having information about allele names, binary ped file (a\*bed) and pedigree/phenotype information in separate file (a.fam).
-Binary files (fam, bed and bin) are smaller in size and run faster than basic files (ped and map).

 ### BED

+The BED file contains information on the presence or absence of a specific allele for each marker at each sample, represented as binary values (0 or 1).

 ### BIM